phueb/AOCHILDESPatterns/README.md

 # AOCHILDESPatterns

+## About

 Research code for exploring and extracting linguistic patterns from the AO-CHILDES corpus, a collection of transcribed American-English speech to children.

-Tools to create a custom AO-CHILDES corpus are available [here](https://github.com/UIUCLearningLanguageLab/AOCHILDES).

-## About
+The AO-CHILDES corpus is dynamically generated using the Python package [AOCHILDES](https://github.com/UIUCLearningLanguageLab/AOCHILDES).

 ## Compatibility